gruhn/typescript-sudoku/README.md

 type CheckSudokuConstraints<X1, X2, X3> = ??? // "returns" either `unknown` or `never`
 ```
 At this point we can think of `CheckSudokuConstraints` as a function that returns `true` or `false` (aka. a predicate).
-The analogous term-level function would look like this:
+An analogous term-level function would look like this:
 ```typescript
 function checkSudokuRules(x1: Cell, x2: Cell, x3: Cell): boolean {
    return ???